-- The MAN_MUX_EN, Manual Input Muxing Enable, Address 0xC4[7] section for how component video (YPrPb) can be routed through the ADV7182. - The Video Standard Selection section to select the various standards, for example, with and without pedestal.
+See the MAN_MUX_EN, Manual Input Muxing Enable-Address 0xC4, Bit 7 section for information on how component video (YPrPb) can be routed through the ADV7182A.
+See the Video Standard Selection section to select the various standards; for example, with and without pedestal.

-The AGC algorithms adjust the levels based on the setting of the BETACAM bit (see Table 45).
+The AGC algorithms adjust the levels based on the setting of the BETACAM bit (see Table 46).

-PW_UPD, Peak White Update, Address 0x2B[0]
+PW_UPD, Peak White Update-Address 0x2B, Bit 0

 The peak white and average video algorithms determine the gain based on measurements taken from the active video.
 The PW_UPD bit determines the rate of gain change.
 LAGC[2:0] must be set to the appropriate mode to enable the peak white or average video mode in the first place.
-For more information, see the LAGC[2:0], Luma Automatic Gain Control, Address 0x2C[6:4] section.
+For more information, see the LAGC[2:0], Luma Automatic Gain Control-Address 0x2C, Bits[6:4] section.

 Setting PW_UPD to 0 updates the gain once per video line.
 Setting PW_UPD to 1 (default) updates the gain once per field.